sifteo/thundercracker/docs/doxygen/src/gfx.md

 * A scoreboard, overlaid on your game's playfield
 * Large movable objects, like enemies or menu icons, which scroll against a static background

 Like BG0, BG1 is defined as a grid of tile indices.
 You can combine any number of Asset Images when drawing BG1, as long as everything is aligned to the 8-pixel tile grid.
 But BG0 and BG1 use two independent grid systems; you can pan each layer independently.
-Additionally, BG1 supports 1-bit transparency.
+Additionally, BG1 implements 1-bit transparency.
 Pixels on BG1 which are at least 50% transparent will allow BG0 to show through.
-Note that Sifteo Cubes do not support alpha blending, so all pixels that are at least 50% opaque appear as fully opaque.
+Note that Sifteo Cubes do not provide any alpha blending, so all pixels that are at least 50% opaque appear as fully opaque.

 ![](@ref bg1-stackup.png)